If You Can't Figure Out What's Going On With kicking, You'll Be Glad You Read This Article to Know About Your Dog Behavior!

 First of all, the dog’s sleeping style can vary depending on the breed.
 But there are some things you can do to help him get better sleep.
 The most important thing is to make sure that he is getting enough exercise and playtime.
 If he is tired, he will sleep better.
 This is because he will be less stressed.
 Some of the more prominent resting positions of dogs are as under:-

-- The sleeping on the back
+- Sleeping on the back

-- The sleeping on the side
+- Sleeping on the side

 - The sleeping on tummy